jgauffin/Griffin.Framework/src/Griffin.Framework/Griffin.Core/Container/ReadMe.md

 Allows Griffin.Framework to use your favorite container as long as you implement [IContainer](IContainer.cs) and [IContainerScope](IContainerScope.cs).
 Read the embedded documentation for more information.

-Our container nuget adapter packages do also include a simplified way of register your classes in the container.
+Our container adapter packages (nuget) also include a simplified way of register your classes in the container.

 Simply add the `[ContainerService]` attribute to your classes and then register them using the `RegisterServices()` extension method.

 ## example

-Example for Autofac (requires the nuget package `griffin.framework.autofac`).

-### Sample service

 ```csharp
 [ContainerService]